ajaythekkiniyil/ALL-in-ONE/README.md

 # ALL-in-ONE

-IS a simple front end for cafe website
+Is a simple front end for cafe website